First Schröder cabinet

 The First Schröder cabinet (German: Kabinett Schröder I) was the 19th Government of Federal Republic of Germany in office from 27 October 1998 until 22 October 2002.
 It succeeded the Fifth Kohl cabinet formed after the 1998 elections.
 Gerhard Schröder, Minister President of Lower Saxony, reached an agreement on a coalition with the Alliance 90/The Greens (Greens) and his Social Democratic Party (SPD), setting the stage for Schröder to become Chancellor of Germany.
 Joschka Fischer (Greens) replaced Klaus Kinkel (FDP) as Vice-Chancellor of Germany and Federal Minister of Foreign Affairs.
 The cabinet was succeeded by the Second Schröder cabinet.

 Composition

+Within the red-green coalition cabinet, the SPD controlled the posts overseeing finance, the economy, and welfare issues.